zeycus/fsbackup/docs/source/command_usage.rst

     fsbck.py refreshHashes -db=<config_file>

-For large systems, the calculation of hashes is time-consuming.
-The first time I calculated it for my NAS it took nearly a week.
-So, I prefer to perform this process dayly, in scheduled task at night, and right after it the ``backupStatus`` reports are regenerated.
+For large filesystems the calculation of hashes is time-consuming.
+The first calculation for my NAS took nearly a whole week, so I prefer to perform this process dayly, in scheduled task at night, and a ``backupStatus`` immediatly after it.

 Volume update